Frequently asked questions about stretching

-Static stretching requires that the muscle is stretched to a point of resistance and held for a period of time.
+Static stretching requires that the muscle is stretched to the point of resistance and held for a period.
 Dynamic or ballistic stretching involves repetitive bouncing, rebounding or rhythmic motions and is generally thought to be more dangerous and less effective than static stretching.
-However, ballistic stretching is used by some physical therapists and athletic trainers to simulate the movements of certain sports.
+However, ballistic stretching is used by some physical therapists and athletic trainers to simulate the movements of specific sports.

 What is PNF stretching?